-The early Maya chewed chicle (pronounced cheek-lay), a latex extract from the sapodilla tree, to care for their teeth and ward off hunger while building massive stone monuments.
+The early Maya chewed chicle (pronounced cheek-lay), a latex extract from the sapodilla tree, to care for their teeth and ward off hunger, helpful while building massive stone monuments.
 Chicle was also used as a craft glue and building material (but that’s another story).
-Though the ancient Maya mysteriously disappeared from their cities around 880 CE, chicle lives on, sparking a 20th century chewing gum empire and a 21st century organic craft chewing gum resurgence.
+Though the ancient Maya mysteriously disappeared from their cities around 880 CE, chicle lives on, sparking a 20th-century chewing gum empire and the 21st-century resurgence of organic craft chewing gum.

-It was at the end of the 19th century when William Wrigley Jr. helped develop a taste for chicle in the U.S. with his famous brand.
+At the end of the 19th century, William Wrigley Jr. helped Americans develop a taste for chicle with his famous brand.
 The Chicago businessman began an aggressive marketing campaign, which included sending his gum to all the addresses listed in the phone books for every state.
 The success of that effort created a bull market for the Yucatecan chicle trade.
 The Maya people used the profits from the sale of chicle to fund their revolution against the Mexican government.
-The “chicleros”, who harvested the resin, enjoyed a boost to their fortunes brought on by this golden age of chewing gum.
+The chicleros, who harvested the resin, enjoyed a boost to their fortunes brought on by this golden age of chewing gum.